LordDemonos/Quarm.Guide/README.md

 Welcome to [Project Quarm](https://projectquarm.com/), a 1-Box EverQuest emulated server based on the [TAKProject](https://www.takproject.net/) codebase!
 We are currently in the Classic era with Kunark Pre-release coming June 1st.

-Some server highlights include: TLP through Planes of Power at 9 month intervals, instanced raid ancounters, legacy items drop forever, hardcore and solo self found gameplay modes, custom content and events, and a ton of QOL features through [Zeal](https://github.com/iamclint/Zeal).
+Some server highlights include: TLP through Planes of Power at 9 month intervals, instanced raid encounters, legacy items drop forever, hardcore and solo self found gameplay modes, custom content and events, and a ton of QOL features through [Zeal](https://github.com/iamclint/Zeal).

 If you want to learn more about Project Quarm specific features and rules, head over to the [About Project Quarm](#about-project-quarm) section.